Fuel4us/EventManagingApp/docs/green/1150503/sp1/README.md

 # 5. Implementation

-To implement this UC, I created an UI with Rename, Delete and Cancel Options, with 1 Text Box and 3 Buttons.
-The Text Box is to introduce the new name to the selected workbook.
+To implement this UC, I created an UI with the help of Rubén to export the current workbook.
-An ActionHandler was implemented for each button:
--Rename: get the TextBox text and then press the button "Rename" to change it in the Database.
--Delete: find the selected Workbook in the Database and then press the button "Delete" to eliminate.
--Cancel: simply closes the MaterialModal to cancel the operation.
+After that I had to connect the export to pdf with my controller so I could export the workbook to pdf

 **Code Organization**

 The code for this sprint:
 Project **Server**
-- pt.isep.nsheets.server.**lapr4.green.s1.core.n1140572**.users.application: contains the controllers
+- pt.isep.nsheets.server.**lapr4.green.s1.ipc.n1150503** contains the controllers
-- Added Query to delete Workbook: pt.isep.nsheets.server.**lapr4.white.s1.core.n4567890.workbooks.persistence.jpa**.JpaWorkbookRepository

 Project **NShests**
-- Changed: **pt.isep.nsheets.client.application.home.HomeView**
-- Changed: **pt.isep.nsheets.client.application.home.HomePresenter**
+- Changed: **pt.isep.nsheets.client.application.export.**

-**Note:** Minor changes in WorkbookServices and WorkbookServicesAsync

 # 6. Integration/Demonstration